segmentio/segment-docs/src/connections/destinations/catalog/salesforce-marketing-cloud/index.md

 ![](images/existing-dext-data-types.png)

-### Syncing Personas Audiences to SFMC
+### Syncing Engage Audiences to SFMC

 Use the following process when syncing audiences to SFMC:

 1. Create a boolean field on the SFMC Data Extension to store audience membership information.
 The name of the field must match the name of the Segment audience you will create, and must be Title Cased.
-2. In your Personas space, add the SFMC destination to an audience, ensuring you specify the same name assigned to the SFMC field.
+2. In your Space, add the SFMC destination to an audience, ensuring you specify the same name assigned to the SFMC field.

 When you add an audience to SFMC, the first sync contains all the users in that audience.
 A user is added as a new row to the Data Extension the first time they enter an audience.
-For example, let's say you have an "Active Users" audience.
-When you send this audience to SFMC, all the users in the audience are added to a Data Extension, with a field value that indicates their audience membership with `true`.  **To work correctly**, the Personas audience name should be Title Cased in the Data Extension field.
+For example, if you have an "Active Users" audience.
+When you send this audience to SFMC, all the users in the audience are added to a Data Extension, with a field value that indicates their audience membership with `true`.  **To work correctly**, the Engage audience name should be Title Cased in the Data Extension field.

 If a user leaves that audience, the value is automatically updated to `false`, but the user is not removed from the Extension.
 This allows you to see all users who have ever been in the audience, and then optionally create a filtered Data Extension if you want a subset.
 See the SFMC documentation for more details:

 - [Create a Filtered Data Extension in Marketing Cloud](https://help.salesforce.com/articleView?id=mc_es_create_filtered_de.htm&r=https%3A%2F%2Fwww.google.com%2F&type=5)
 - [Automatically refresh a Filtered Data Extension](https://help.salesforce.com/articleView?id=000264612&language=en_US&type=1)

-### Syncing Personas Computed Traits to SFMC
+### Syncing Engage Computed Traits to SFMC

 Use the following process when syncing Computed Traits to SFMC:

 1. Create a field on the SFMC Data Extension to store Computed Trait values.
 The name of the field must match the name of the Segment Computed Trait you'll create, and must be Title Cased.
 Choose a matching data type (for example, `text` for traits which produce string values, `number` or `decimal` for traits which produce numeric values).
-2. In your Personas space, add the SFMC destination to a Computed Trait, ensuring you specify the same name assigned to the SFMC field.
+2. In your Space, add the SFMC destination to a Computed Trait, ensuring you specify the same name assigned to the SFMC field.

 ## Troubleshooting and Tips